mako-framework/docs/03_databases/01_basics.md

 --------------------------------------------------------

-The database class provides a simple way of handling database connections in your application.
+The database connection manager provides a simple way of handling database connections in your application.

 --------------------------------------------------------